The Defamation Act 2005 (Vic), (“the Act”) along with established common law (previous cases), governs defamation action and cases in Victoria.

 In the past, a publication was either libel or slander.
-Libel was the publication of defamatory matter in permanent form such as a newspaper article or book, while slander was the publication of defamatory matter in non-permanent form such as spoken comments.
+Libel was the publication of defamatory matter in a permanent form such as a newspaper article or book, whilst slander was the publication of defamatory matter in a non-permanent form such as spoken comments.

 Each publication can give rise to a new and separate claim.

-A person can be sufficiently identified also by title or other information that a reasonable person would associate with the plaintiff such as ‘the Chief Executive Office of the Afl…” which would be easily discernible and enough to establish this element.
+A person can be sufficiently identified also by title or other information that a reasonable person would associate with the plaintiff such as ‘the Chief Executive Officer of the AFL…” which would be easily discernible and enough to establish this element.

 3. Defamatory Meaning

 The published matter needs to convey a defamatory meaning which is words that convey a meaning or an imputation (asserting or attributing an act or condition to a person) which would likely to cause ordinary or reasonable people to think less of the person who is being defamed.

 It should be noted that a person who repeats or spreads the rumour (if that is what it is) can be held as liable as the original publisher.
 It is no excuse to say that someone else said it first so it must be true.

 The defendant, having been accused of making a defamatory statement, has potential defences which may apply to the publication that has been made.
 These defences can exist at common law and sections 24 to 33 of the Act.